movq/openbsd/gnu/llvm/llvm/docs/WritingAnLLVMBackend.rst

 In the simplest case, if a block ends without a branch, then it falls through to the successor block.
 No destination blocks are specified for either ``TBB`` or ``FBB``, so both parameters return ``NULL``.
-The start of the ``analyzeBranch`` (see code below for the ARM target) shows the function parameters and the code for the simplest case.
+The start of the ``AnalyzeBranch`` (see code below for the ARM target) shows the function parameters and the code for the simplest case.

 .. code-block:: c++

-  bool ARMInstrInfo::analyzeBranch(MachineBasicBlock &MBB,
+  bool ARMInstrInfo::AnalyzeBranch(MachineBasicBlock &MBB,
                                    MachineBasicBlock *&TBB,
                                    MachineBasicBlock *&FBB,
                                    std::vector<MachineOperand> &Cond) const